alopezmb/big_data_ada/README.md

     -w="$PWD" \
     docker/compose up
     ```
+De esta manera el contenedor de Docker Compose tiene acceso al Docker daemon

 So that the Docker Compose container has access to the Docker daemon, mount the Docker socket with the -v /var/run/docker.sock:/var/run/docker.sock option.
 To make the current directory available to the container, use the -v "$PWD:$PWD" option to mount it as a volume and the -w="$PWD" to change the working directory.
 -it para poder interacturar con el contenedor desde el terminal.

-5. Como este comando es demasiado alrgo como para hacerlo constantemente, creamos un alias:
+5. Como este comando es demasiado largo como para escribirlo constantemente, creamos un alias:
     ```
     echo alias docker-compose="'"'docker run --rm -it \
     -v /var/run/docker.sock:/var/run/docker.sock \